|

 Kapaciteta baterije(kWh)=Daily Energy(kWh)×Autonomy Days

-• Example: Za 2 days of autonomy:
+• Primer: Za 2 days of autonomy:

 kWh/day×2 days=4 kWh